jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 > * …

-When you write the questions on the cheat sheet, start with the general topics and progress towards more specific ones.
-This is the order that makes sense in the course of a research session.
-Nevertheless, that order is only a helpful guess.
-You will usually deviate a bit (or a lot) from your cheat sheet.
+When writing the questions, start with the general topics and progress towards more specific ones.
+This is the order that makes sense over the course of a research session.
+Nevertheless, the sequence of questions is just  a helpful guess.
+You will usually deviate a little (or a lot) from your cheat sheet.

-Often, I include some kind of checklist on the top, especially if there are legal matters involved, such as signing a consent form.
-Thus, I can tick off what we already dealt with and immediately see if I forgot something.
+I often include a checklist on the top, especially when it comes to legal matters, such as signing a consent form.
+That way, I can check off what I have already done see immediately if I have forgotten anything.

-You may wonder about the “User Code” in the preceding example.
-When I do research, every participant gets an identification code that can be used instead of their name (like “User2”).
-Later when you publish the research, you want to retract all names and other identifying information.
-Using such code, you can identify participants without their names.
-This is useful to keep the participant’s privacy, particularly if you share or discuss preliminary results.
-If you need to retain the names, you can keep a _separate_ list, matching participant codes and legal names, so you can revert the codes if you need to.
-An alternative to codes is to ask participants how they want to appear in the (published) research.
+You may be wondering about the “User Code” in the previous example.
+When I do research, I give every participant an identification code that can be used in place of their name (like “User2”).
+Later, when you publish the research, you want to retract all names and other identifying information.
+Such code allows you to identify participants without their names.
+This is useful for maintaining participant privacy.
+If you need to keep the names, you can keep a _separate_ list that matches participant codes and legal names.
+This way, you can revert the codes if necessary.
+An alternative to codes is to ask participants how they would like to appear in the (published) research.

-The cheat sheet is a tool to support you during the interview and help you along when your mind goes blank for a moment.
-It is not for ensuring that you ask all questions in the same way and in the same order.
-Instead of _controlling_ the situation, qualitative research emphasizes _exploring_ the situation.
-If the participant does or tells something that is new to you, use it to learn and feel free to come up with new questions that are not on the cheat sheet.
+The cheat sheet is a tool that will support you during the interview and help you when your mind goes blank for a moment.
+It is not intended to ensure that you ask all questions in the same manner and in the same order.
+Rather than _controlling_ the situation, qualitative research emphasizes _exploring_ the situation.
+If the participant does or says something that is new to you, use it to learn and feel free to come up with new questions that are not on the cheat sheet.

 ## Summary

-* Define what you want to learn in the research project by writing your _research project question_.
+* Define what you want to learn in the research project by formulating your _research project question_.
 * Define what you want to learn from participants by writing your _research session questions_.
-* Get to know the field before going there by desk research and asking experts.
+* Get to know the field before you go there by desk research and asking experts.
-* Write a cheat-sheet with the questions you want to research, what you want to observe and ask.
 * Recruit based on activities, not demographics.
-* User need research is in-depth with few participants.
+* User need research is in-depth, with few participants.
 * Pay users for helping you.
-* Prevent harm by assessing the risks that the research itself could pose to you and participants as well as the harm a product could do which creation you support with your research.
+* Prevent harm by assessing the risks the research itself could pose to you and participants as well as the harm a product your research is helping to create could do.
+* Write a cheat-sheet with the questions you want to research, what you want to observe and ask.